krizzdewizz/saeubere-deinen-weg/README-en.md

 Only **if** a person turns to us and our campaign are we happy to answer their questions.
 We invite the person to our party.
-We have flyers/information material for you.
+We have flyers/information material for them.
-We also have free travel ashtrays with us.
+We also have free travel ashtrays with us to give away.

 # Travel ashtray